hotosm/raw-data-api/docs/GETTING_STARTED_WITH_DOCKER.md

 - Put those config block inside your file

-If you want to use docker postgres Sample data for underpass, insights, taskingmanager, rawdata is included in db itself :
+If you want to use docker postgres Sample data for it is included in repo itself :
 You can use following config to get started with sample data  or Setup them by yourself by following [instructions](../docs/CONFIG_DOC.md)
 ```
 [RAW_DATA]